mschabhuettl/arma3-hc-docker/README.md

 ---

-## **License**
+## 📜 **License**

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the `LICENSE` file for more details.

 ---

-## **Contributing**
+## 🤝 **Contributing**

-Contributions are welcome!
-Please submit a pull request or open an issue to discuss any changes.
+Contributions are always welcome!
+Feel free to submit a pull request or open an issue to discuss changes.
+Let's make this project better together! 💡✨

 ---

-## **Acknowledgments**
+## 🙏 **Acknowledgments**

-Special thanks to [Dan Albert](https://github.com/DanAlbert) for the original implementation of the Arma 3 headless client Docker image.
-This project builds upon and improves the foundation provided by the original work.
+Special thanks to [Dan Albert](https://github.com/DanAlbert) for the original Arma 3 headless client Docker image.
+This project builds upon and improves his foundation. 🙌🎉

+---

+Happy gaming, and may your FPS always be high! 🎮🔥🚀